Yuchen10101/website/src/pages/projects/project2.md

 Built on the [MuJoCo](https://mujoco.org/) platform, I have created a simulation environment for a human-shaped dual-arm robot that encompasses three distinct task scenarios.
 The environment incorporates over 40 different item models and over 70 diverse textures.
 Each item and environmental element is accompanied by a model file and the corresponding MJCF configuration file.

 ### 1.1 Three Task Scenarios
-1. **Desk Grasp**: This scenario simulates the task of grasping items on a desktop.
+**1. Desk Grasp**: This scenario simulates the task of grasping items on a desktop.
 The environment includes a variety of foods, fruits, and common daily items (Figure 1.1.1a).

-2. **Shelf Grasp**: Designed to simulate the process of grabbing items from a shelf, this environment features various items such as beverage bottles, cans, and boxes.
+**2. Shelf Grasp**: Designed to simulate the process of grabbing items from a shelf, this environment features various items such as beverage bottles, cans, and boxes.
 The complexity of this environment is intended to test the robot's recognition and grasping capabilities (Figure 1.1.1b).

-3. **Pick and Place**: In this setup, multiple bins are used to test both grasping and placing actions.
+**3. Pick and Place**: In this setup, multiple bins are used to test both grasping and placing actions.
 The robot must not only recognize and grasp an item but also place it in a specific location (Figure 1c).

 <div style="text-align: center;">
     <br>